 In the coagulation process, the final clot is made up of fibrin.
 A product known as fibrin glue is removed from blood and manufactured as a natural clotting agent.
 It can be applied directly to the site of bleeding.
 It is especially useful in tooth extractions and surgery.
 Over a period of two to four weeks, as healing progresses, the fibrin is absorbed by the body.

 Factor concentrates exist for many of the bleeding disorders that affect women.
-These include:

 Oral contraceptives, other hormone therapy, and antifibrinolytic drugs may also be useful in particular circumstances.